belle2/basf2/masterclass/examples/README.md

 # 1 BUGFIX

-In **/basf2/masterclass/dataobjects/src/BEvent.cc** there was a ROOT based bugg in **BEvent::AddTrack** function
+In **/basf2/masterclass/dataobjects/src/BEvent.cc** there was a ROOT based bug in **BEvent::AddTrack** function

 # 2 Additional test

-Created new test **/basf2/masterclass/tests/masterclass_output.py** in order to realize if new ROOT based buggs arise in future releases.
+Created new test **/basf2/masterclass/tests/masterclass_output.py** in order to realize if new ROOT based bugs arise in future releases.

 # 3 Updating steering file & New Dataset